Pain in 3D: Generating Controllable Synthetic Faces for Automated Pain Assessment: Abstract

 \section{Abstract}

-Automated pain assessment from facial expressions is crucial for non-communicative patients, such as those with dementia.
+Automated pain assessment from facial expressions is crucial for non-communicative patient.
 Progress has been limited by two challenges: (i) existing datasets exhibit severe demographic and label imbalance due to ethical constraints, and (ii) current generative models cannot precisely control facial action units (AUs), facial structure, or clinically validated pain levels.